bharathreddy-m/Customer-Churn-Prediction/Contributing.md

-# Contributing to House Price Prediction Project
+# Contributing to Customer churn prediction Project

-Thank you for your interest in contributing to the House Price Prediction project!
+Thank you for your interest in contributing to the customer churn Prediction project!
 We welcome contributions from everyone.
 Here are some guidelines to help you get started.

 ## How to Contribute